-The Castle Partnership Trust’s aim is to provide exceptional education for its pupils and to work closely with its families to identify needs as early as possible.
+The Blackdown Education Partnership’s aim is to provide exceptional education for its pupils and to work closely with its families to identify needs as early as possible.
 By engaging families at an early stage in their child’s school life we can focus on the child’s educational and developmental requirements quickly to ensure the best educational journey for the individual.
 We are committed to the locality, to building the best provision possible for every child through from Nursery to secondary, in both academic and social, emotional and health education.

 At Isambard Kingdom Brunel Primary School (IKB) we believe that every child has the right to a high quality education, to see themselves as successful, to participate in enrichment and learning and to be full citizens locally, national and globally.

 IKB has at its core a commitment that:

 Through school, children begin to develop attitudes and beliefs about themselves both as learners and as people.
 By the age of 7, children already have a deep sense of themselves as learners and as part of a community.
 By 7, many children who are disadvantaged have already fallen behind their peers and we will not allow that.
 We want every single child in our care to thrive, be successful, have strong moral purpose and sense of belonging and identity.

 We are serious about ensuring that no child will be disadvantaged by their background.
 We are committed to a deep progression from Nursery through Early Years Foundation Stage (EYFS), the Key stages 1-4 and beyond into their adult life.
 The Bright Sparks Nursery provision and IKB EYFS forms the bedrock of our children’s outstanding education and personal development, especially for disadvantaged children who will begin at Bright Sparks aged 2.
 Children leave Bright Sparks with the beginning of a sense of themselves as both individuals and a sense of responsibility for their community which they then take with them as they continue their learning journey through school.